lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 effect changes your hand size or adds or removes cards from your hand, for example), immediately discard down to or draw up to your hand size.

+Ⓡ If you hold fewer cards in hand than your hand size because your library is empty and then one or more cards are returned to your library, immediately draw the cards into your hand (stopping if your reach your hand size).

+Ⓡ The cards that you are currently not replacing count against your hand size.

+Ⓡ If an effect causes you to search your library or crypt, shuffle that deck afterward.

 **Requirements for Playing Cards**.
 Each library card has symbols on the attribute bar (the marble stripe on the left side) for the card type (except for master cards), the clan or Discipline (if any) required to play the card and